Scripted Tools (TypeScript)¶

 Registration gate, finer-grained than supportedPlatforms.
 Use when a tool depends on driver-specific capabilities (e.g. "playwright-native" only). |

-reads, and forcing it into TSDoc keeps the IDE-hover text and the LLM-facing description
+The TSDoc default keeps the IDE-hover text and the LLM-facing description identical by

 A tool whose spec is { supportedPlatforms: ["web"], requiresContext: true } is the